mmul-it/training/OpenShift-On-The-Rocks/OpenShift-Images-Streams.md

-# Lab | Use ImageStreams to perform updates and rollback of a DeploymentConfig
+# Lab | Use ImageStreams to perform updates and rollback of a Deployment

 In this lab you will: